 Posted on August 04, 2000.

-In Reply to: Blackjack card counting system by Mathematics Professor Edward O. Thorp posted by Shirley Ann Jennings - SAJA '55 on August 03, 2000.
+In Reply to: Blackjack Card Counting System by Mathematics Professor Edward Thorp posted by Shirley Ann Jennings - SAJA '55 on August 03, 2000.

 Suffice to say: The effect of card counting in blackjack is negligible these days.
 The danger is that most black jack players expect to really win if the count is positive.
 So, they increase the bet, and keep increasing the bet.
 The result can be a much faster pace to bankruptcy.
 Suppose, absurdly, it is true a card-counter has a 2% advantage at blackjack.
 Does it make sense to play blackjack?
-The card counter can still lose a lot of money.
-Wouldn’t it be wiser to invest the money in the stock market, or a savings account, or in CD?
-The investor gets at least 3%-4%, much better in most cases…
+The card counter can still lose a lot of money (based on binomial distribution formula).
+Forget about it!

 Finally, once and for all: The predominant report is Thorp was never a successful blackjack player.
 He was never successful using his card counting system at the blackjack table.
 The truth is that other famous card counters have failed to gain consistently money in the casino.
 The famous Ken Uston made money by suing a casino and having been rewarded a million dollars.
-He made also money by advertising for a casino.
-Towards the end of his life, he made money while working (with numbers, of course!) for oil billionaires of Kuwait.
-Other card-counting evangelists have made money not at the blackjack table, but by selling their systems or books.
+Kenny made also money by advertising for the casino he "defeated" (the whole legal lawsuit was a farce (read: marketing ploy) aimed at the New York City's huge gambling market).
+Towards the end of his life, K. Uston made money while working (with numbers, of course!) for oil billionaires of Kuwait.
+Other card-counting evangelists have made money not at the blackjack table, but by selling their systems, books, "training" materials...

-Set the record straight on Chip, his real name, illegal behavior, and Powerplay roulette, baccarat - June 2004.
+Set the record straight on Chip, his real name, criminal behavior, Powerplay roulette, baccarat - June 2004.

 See a comprehensive directory of the pages and materials on the subject of blackjack, baccarat, software, systems, and basic strategy.